Library of Michigan: Building

 The Library of Michigan at 5 stories contains over 3.2 million different items that take up over 27 mi of shelves.
 Opened in 1989, the Library of Michigan building also contains one of the ten largest genealogical collections in the United States.
 Another feature is a Michigan collection containing legal materials that date back centuries.
 Other features of the library and historical center include the Michigan History Museum, the Archives of Michigan, and newspapers on microfilm from papers all over the state.
 The State of Michigan Law Library moved to the building in the summer of 2007.

+Exhibitions and programs

+The Library of Michigan hosts several exhibits each year that focus on the state's history and culture and are intended to encourage visitors to use the collections and services that the library offers.
+These exhibits are displayed in the Lake Erie Room and Rare Book Room Exhibit Area.

+The institution also sponsors several awards and honors intended to recognize individuals who have made a visible impact in Michigan history and culture, as well as libraries that have gone above and beyond in serving their communities.
+Other examples of awards include the Michigan Author Award, a lifetime achievement award for significant Michigan authors, the Loleta Fyan Small and Rural Libraries Conference Awards, which recognizes small and rural libraries in Michigan, and the Michigan Notable Books Award (MNBA).
+Each year the WNBA recognizes the top 20 most notable books written about Michigan or the Great Lakes, by Michigan residents, or set in Michigan or the Great Lakes.
+Books can include and have historically included poetry, fiction, children's books, cookbooks, biographies, and graphic novels, and short story collections.
+Winners are decided by a committee of booksellers, librarians, and reviewers from the Library of Michigan.